fortinetdev/terraform-provider-fortios/website/docs/r/fortios_logfortianalyzer2_setting.html.markdown

 * `upload_day` - Day of week (month) to upload logs.
 * `upload_time` - Time to upload logs (hh:mm).
 * `reliable` - Enable/disable reliable logging to FortiAnalyzer.
+* `priority` - Set log transmission priority.
+* `max_log_rate` - FortiAnalyzer maximum log rate in MBps (0 = unlimited).
+* `interface_select_method` - Specify how to select outgoing interface to reach server.
+* `interface` - Specify outgoing interface to reach server.
+* `dynamic_sort_subtable` - true or false, set this parameter to true when using dynamic for_each + toset to configure and sort sub-tables, please do not set this parameter when configuring static sub-tables.

+The `serial` block supports:

+* `name` - Serial Number.

 ## Attribute Reference